Don't just save your money in your TFSA. INVEST in Israel bonds and you can earn tax‑free interest income*

 Your TFSA is more than a cash account.
-It can be structured so you can invest in various instruments, including Israel bonds.
+It can be structured so you can invest in various securities, including Israel bonds.

 With a Tax-Free Savings Account, Canadian residents age 18 and older can deposit amounts approved by the Government of Canada each year without being taxed on investment income.

-New for 2022: the Government of Canada may allow you to contribute up to CDN $81,500 in your Self-Directed TFSA.
+New for 2023: the Government of Canada may allow you to contribute up to CAD $88,000 in your Self-Directed TFSA.

 Add Israel bonds to your Self-Directed Tax-Free Savings Account and benefit from:

 - Choices of maturity options (1, 2, 3, 5, 10 and 15 years)

 - Fixed rates of return with semi-annual interest payments

 Please note: full service brokerage or discount brokerage firms can hold Israel bonds.

 - The required funds must be readily available before the Israel bonds order is placed